-Standard Rationale and elaboration - Mandatory Prepare a structured abstract to provide a succinct summary of the review.
-In the interests of brevity it is highly desirable fo authors to provide an abstract of less than 700 words, and it should be no more than 1000 words in length. should convey key information about the review question and its findings, and be informative to readers.
-[PRISMA item 2] R4 Abstract, Background Mandatory Summarize the rationale and context of the review. ne See Handbook 11.8 R5 Abstract, Objectives Mandatory State the main objective(s), preferably in a single concise sentence The objective(s) should be expressed in terms that relate to the population(s), intervention comparison(s) and, where appropriate, outcomes of interest.
-See Handbook 11.8 R6 Abstract, Search methods Mandatory Provide the date of the last search from which records were evaluated and any studies identified were incorporated into review, and an indication of the databases • and other sources searched.
+Standard Rationale and elaboration R3 Writing the abstract Mandatory succinc interest authors 700 wo e a structured abstract to provide a structured abstract to provide a st summary of the review.
+In the ts of brevity it is highly desirable for s to provide an abstract of less than ords, and it should be no more than ords in length.
+Abstracts are a prominent, publically accessible summary of the review.
+They should convey key information about the review question and its findings, and be informative to readers.
+[PRISMA item 2] R4 Abstract, Background Mandatory Summa review. arize the rationale and context of the See Handbook 11.8 R5 Abstract, Objectives Mandatory ne main objective(s), preferably in a concise sentence The objective(s) should be expressed in terms that relate to the population(s), intervention comparison(s) and, where appropriate, outcomes of interest.
+See Handbook 11.8 R6 Abstract, Search methods Mandatory which r studies the rev e the date of the last search from records were evaluated and any identified were incorporated into iew, and an indication of the Abstracts should aim to give readers brief but key information about the comprehensiveness of the search and the currency of the information summarised by the review. databa ses and other sources searched.
 The abstract must include the month and year of the set of searches up to which the conclusions of the review are valid.
 This date should reflect the date of the most recent set of searches from which all records have been screened for relevance and any studies meeting the eligibility criteria have been fully incorporated into the review (studies may be awaiting classification if, for example, the review authors are awaiting translation or clarification from authors or sponsors).
 Abstracts do not need to report on recent repeat or 'catch-up' searches whose results have not been fully incorporated into the review.
 However, discretion should be applied if such searches identify a large body of evidence whose absence from the review findings may affect the reliability of the conclusions.
 The amount of information regarding the search should be indicative of the process rather than provide specific details.
 In the interests of brevity certain details regarding the overall process may need to be moved to the full text of the review.
 Example: "CENTRAL, MEDLINE, Embase, five other databases and three trials registers were searched on [date] together with reference checking, citation searching and contact with study authors to identify additional studies".